-The estimation method used in this article is based on the well-known seats/votes concept.
-The seats/votes (S/V) graph is a powerful way to evaluate the fairness and responsiveness of a districting plan, as has been long recognized in the political science literature.9 Specifics about how S/V graphs are drawn for the purpose of evaluating maps are described in the next section.10
+The estimation method used in this paper is based on the well-known seats/votes concept.
+The Seats/Votes graph (abbr.
+S/V) is a powerful way to evaluate the fairness and responsiveness of a districting plan, as has been long recognized in the political science literature.
+Specifics about how S/V graphs are drawn for the purpose of evaluating maps are described in section 2.10

-The S/V curve immediately reveals intuitively appealing quantities to evaluate bias, such as (1) the fraction of seats at 50% of the vote and (2) the vote required to obtain half the seats; furthermore, it reveals responsiveness.11 Other ways to evaluate bias include the efficiency gap (McGhee 2014) and a new measure introduced recently in this journal (Warrington 2017).
-Appendix A explains why this article does not use those measures.
-Appendix B shows that the critical test developed in Appendix A can be
+The S/V curve immediately reveals intuitively appealing quantities to evaluate bias, such as (i) the fraction of seats at 50% of the vote and (ii) the vote required to obtain half the seats; furthermore, it reveals responsiveness.
+Other ways to evaluate bias include the efficiency gap (McGhee, 2014) and a